NewsSarasota, Manatee County

 On Friday, The Bradenton Police Department (BPD) said a Bradenton couple was charged with multiple counts of aggravated animal cruelty

 An anonymous caller contacted police to report seeing dogs, which appeared to be skinny and underfed, at a home of Adriana O'Hara and Timothy Miller located at the 1800 block of 10th Avenue West.
-BPD said an officer went to the house to do a welfare check and O'Hara would let them inside.
+BPD said an officer went to the house to do a welfare check and O'Hara wouldn't let them inside.

 On October 14, BPD said it executed a search warrant and seized five large-breed dogs.
 Each was confined to a crate without food or water.